karthikah0112/fingerprint-recognition-dissertation/README.md

 📘 Dissertation Access

-A full copy of the dissertation is available in this repository (`[dissertation.pdf](https://github.com/karthikah0112/fingerprint-recognition-dissertation/blob/main/IMPACT%20OF%20IMAGE%20COMPRESSION%20AND%20FORMAT%20CONVERSION%20ON%20FINGERPRINT%20RECOGNITION%20EXPLORING%20SECURITY%20AND%20PERFORMANCE%20TRADE-OFFS.pdf)`).
+A full copy of the dissertation is available in this IMPACT OF IMAGE COMPRESSION AND FORMAT CONVERSION ON FINGERPRINT RECOGNITION: EXPLORING SECURITY AND PERFORMANCE TRADE-OFFS.pdf

 Alternatively, you can request access through the University of Plymouth Learning & Teaching repository.

 ❗ Note